Why You Should Care About ADA Title II: Top 3 Reasons

 When the ADA was first created (nearly 30 years ago), it was designed primarily for physical spaces (private entities were largely excluded from the ADA) and required organizations to provide reasonable accommodations for individuals with disabilities.

-Under the new guidelines, ADA Title II applies to state and local government agencies, including:
+Under the new guidelines, ADA Title II applies to state and local governments, including:

-Title II applies to third parties in addition to government agencies.
+Title II also applies to third parties.
 For example, if an agency or vendor creates digital content that’s made available to a government agency, that content must comply with accessibility laws.

 Benefits of Title II Compliance

 Web accessibility is a critical investment for your business.
-While it can feel like a regulatory burden, accessible digital content actually unlocks a myriad of opportunities.
+At the same time, it can feel like a regulatory burden; accessible digital content actually unlocks a myriad of opportunities.
 We’ve highlighted a few benefits of ADA compliance below.

 Compliance with Legal Mandates

 This is arguably the biggest benefit of ADA compliance.
-While following WCAG accessibility standards won’t completely eliminate the likelihood of litigation or costly legal battles, it will minimize the risk.
+While following WCAG accessibility standards won’t completely eliminate the likelihood of litigation or costly legal battles, it significantly reduces legal risk by demonstrating a good-faith effort to meet established technical requirements.
+Additionally, aligning with WCAG 2.1 Level AA can strengthen your legal defense and show a proactive commitment to digital accessibility.

 Contribute to a More Equitable Internet

-More importantly, accessible digital content enables you to contribute to a more equitable internet.
+Accessible digital content enables you to contribute to a more equitable, accessible internet.
 More simply, you do your part in ensuring everyone — regardless of their ability — can access and use digital content.
-This also highlights your commitment to inclusivity and social responsibility, which creates a more positive reputation among consumers who increasingly value diversity and equality.
+This also highlights your commitment to accessibility and social responsibility, which creates a more positive reputation among consumers who increasingly value diversity and accessibility.

 Expand Your Market Reach

-1.3 billion people worldwide have a disability.
+1.3 billion people worldwide have a disability(opens in a new tab).
 If your digital content isn’t accessible, you limit the number of people who can use your product or service.
-By ensuring accessibility, you can tap into this vast market of potential customers, which means more customers and revenue opportunities.
+By adhering to accessibility requirements, you can tap into this vast market of potential customers, which means more customers and revenue opportunities.
+Plus, accessible content aligns with SEO best practices(opens in a new tab), meaning improving accessibility and usability can also boost your search rankings.

 ADA Title II: Penalties for Non-Compliance